Self-reported Attitudes of NHS sTaff About Christmas (SANTA-C) Study: A comparison of specialities

-Healthcare staff working in paediatrics reported enjoying participating in Secret Santa more than those in other specialities (p = 0.03) with an average ranking of 4/5 on the Likert scale.
+Healthcare staff working in paediatrics reported enjoying participating in Secret Santa more than those in other specialities (p = 0.03), with an average ranking of 4/5 on the Likert scale.
 They owned significantly more Christmas jumpers (p=0.006), with 9% owning five or more.
-In comparison, almost a third of staff in surgical specialities stated that they owned no Christmas jumpers whatsoever, and none owned more than three.
+In comparison, almost a third of staff in surgical specialities stated that they owned no Christmas jumpers, and none owned more than three.

 Ninety-seven per cent of respondents (n=206) recorded a favourite Christmas film.
-Home Alone (17% of all respondents), Elf (17%) and Love Actually (13%) were strong favourites across specialities.
-Arthur Christmas and the Polar Express were more highly favoured amongst those working in Paediatrics and the Die Hard series was popular amongst those in surgical specialities.
+Home Alone (17% of all respondents), Elf (17%) and Love Actually (13%) were firm favourites across specialities.
+Arthur Christmas and the Polar Express were more highly favoured amongst those working in Paediatrics, and the Die Hard series was popular amongst those in surgical specialities.

 Eighty-seven per cent (n=185) of respondents stated a favourite Christmas song.
 In total, 51 songs were mentioned.
-There was little variation across specialities with the same five songs appearing in the top five favourites across the board.
+There was slight variation across specialities, with the same five songs appearing in the top five favourites across the board.

 The festive season is for many people a time for celebration with friends and family.
 For NHS staff working in emergency care, already feeling the disproportionate impact of winter pressures, there is a rise in presentations from over-enthusiastic celebrations, decorating-related injuries, and the ingestion or insertion of Christmas-related items.6–8 Our results do not suggest that staff working in urgent care or the emergency department feel disproportionately less festive because of this.
 In fact, overall, our results show when it comes to Christmas attitudes, healthcare workers are more similar than we might have otherwise expected.